For a second consecutive year, a BGSU student is honored as a national Obama-Chesky Voyager Scholar

 Adrian says she was encouraged to apply for the Voyager program by Dr. Tiffany Smithers, then-assistant director for Fellowship Mentoring in the Honors College, who mentored her through the application process.

-"It became clear from early conversations with Elyse that she is driven to make a positive impact on the world," Smithers said.
-"She has a focus on creating a positive impact and enhancing her community, and she has continued to pursue that goal."
+"It became clear from my early conversations with Elyse that she is driven to make a positive impact on the world," Smithers said.
+"We were aware when Elyse joined BGSU and the Honors program that she had a focus on creating a positive impact and enhancing her community, and she has continued to pursue this goal."

 The Voyager Scholarship was created by former President Barack Obama and former First Lady Michelle Obama and Brian Chesky, co-founder and CEO of Airbnb to help shape such leaders as Adrian.
 Even though they come from different backgrounds, both the Obamas and Chesky believe that exposure to new places and experiences generates understanding, empathy and cooperation, which equips the next generation to create meaningful change.